cgjuan01/Causal-deep-learning-GNN-multi-omic/README.md

 The model's operative role is **propagation**: message passing prevents each node from reading off its own composite score, so the learned ranking is a neighbourhood-smoothed MTI.
-The framework is best understood as network propagation with learned edge weights, performing denoising rather than causal discovery — the supervision target derives from the upstream MR, and the model cannot generate causal information the MR did not contain.
+The framework is best understood as network propagation with learned edge weights, performing denoising rather than causal discovery: the supervision target derives from the upstream MR, and the model cannot generate causal information the MR did not contain.
 Attention weights are treated as context-dependent indicators of relative importance, not evidence of mechanism.